jamesfishbaugh/acceleration-diffeos/README.md

 * `acceleration_diffeos.py estimate model.xml data_set.xml --p optimization_parameters.xml`

 where

 * `model.xml` contains information about the template (baseline) shape as well as hyper-parameters for the deformation model.
 * `data_set.xml` contains the paths to the input objects which are the observed data.
 * `optimization_parameters.xml` contains optional details about optimization.

+**Try an example**

+Navigate to the directory `examples/2D/bullseye` and run the command:

+`../../../acceleration_diffeos.py estimate model.xml data_set.xml --p optimization_parameters.xml`

+which will output the current model every 50 iterations into `examples/2D/bullseye/output/`.